blocknetdx/blocknet/doc/README.md

 ### Unix

-You need the Qt4 run-time libraries to run PIVX-Qt.
-On Debian or Ubuntu:

-	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

 - bin/32/pivx-qt (GUI, 32-bit) or bin/32/pivxd (headless, 32-bit)
 - bin/64/pivx-qt (GUI, 64-bit) or bin/64/pivxd (headless, 64-bit)

 ### Windows